department-of-veterans-affairs/health-apis-provider-directory/README.md

 The API Gateway handles API key authentication and rate-limiting before traffic is received by this application.

 - **Provider Directory** proxies requests for appropriate resources to `Data Query`
-- **Data Query** provides FHIR-compliant data for provider directory resources
+- **Data Query** is the underlying FHIR application that processes the requests
 - **Datamart** is a database within the Corporate Data Warehouse that provides read-only data for Data Query (originating from VistA)